ccoenraets/forcejs/README.md

     > For a production application, you should create a Connected App in Salesforce and provide your own Connected App ID and Callback URI.

 6. Add a platform.
-For example to add iOS:
+For example, to add iOS:

     ```
     cordova platform add ios